 Serbia is a country of rivers, lakes, valleys, and mountains.
 Each one “tells its own story”.
 I’ve been exploring Belgrade’s riverside and Savamala District on foot.
 Early spring weather is warm and beautiful – perfect for walking.

 Transportation isn’t Belgrade’s forte.
-There’s no metro and traffic is heavy.
+There’s a trolley-bus system but no metro, and traffic is heavy.
 Drivers are impatient and like honking their horns.
-Packed trolleybuses are slow and knowing the where and when of catching them seems impossibly complicated.
-Taxi drivers are untrustworthy, and the transportation apps I’ve tried – Moovit, CarGo – didn’t work.
-Since my apartment is well-located in Central Belgrade, it’s easier and less stressful to walk.
-The most pressing decision is where to go and what to explore each day.
+Packed trolleybuses are slow and learning the where and when of catching them seems impossible.
+The transportation apps I’ve tried – Moovit, CarGo – didn’t work, and taxi drivers aren’t trustworthy.
+My apartment is centrally located, so walking is easy and less stressful.
+Each day, the pressing decision is where to go and what to explore.

-Belgrade rests along the banks of two major rivers – the Sava and Danube.
-These rivers “connect the city with the world and provide food, water, and recreation”.
-In addition to these two big rivers there are “192 smaller rivers and streams, a dozen lakes, 20 islands, 3 large beaches, and countless tiny inlets”!
+Belgrade rests along the banks of two major rivers – the Sava and Danube – “connecting the city with the world and provide food, water, and recreation”.
+In addition to the two big rivers, there are “192 smaller rivers and streams, a dozen lakes, 20 islands, 3 large beaches, and countless tiny inlets”!

 Savamala is a lively neighborhood along the Belgrade riverside.
 Young people enjoy popular destinations like party riverboats and trendy nightclubs.
-The cozy cobbled streets lead to Brankov Bridge, cafés, restaurants, galleries, and unique architecture.
+Cobbled streets lead to Brankov Bridge, cafés, restaurants, galleries, and streets lined with unique and beautiful architecture.

 Karađorđeva Street is Savamala’s “main artery”.
-It follows the Sava River connecting Belgrade Fortress and Port with Sava Square.
-Spectacular buildings in the area include embassies, Belgrade Cooperative (Geozavod), and the Bristol Hotel.
+It follows the Sava River which connects Belgrade Fortress and Port with Sava Square.
+Spectacular buildings in the area include Belgrade Cooperative (Geozavod), and the Bristol Hotel.

 In the summer people flock to the rivers to escape the heat.
 For Belgrade residents “the rivers are their seaside”.